-Located just 10 minutes drive north-west of Derry, this landmark bar and restaurant stands out for its modern style, with a sleek stone grey exterior and plenty of parking spaces encouraging passers by to stop here.
-And that would be a good decision, as it's run by brothers Donal & Kevin Doherty and chef Derek Creagh, who all have a real passion for the food of the area.
+Located just 10 minutes drive north-west of Derry, this landmark bar and restaurant is run by brothers Donal and Kevin Doherty, and chef Derek Creagh, who all have a real passion for the food of the area and has earned a place as one of Ireland's top food destinations.

 The provenance of almost every item on the menu is explained – with special prominence given to ‘The Greencastle Fishbox’ and, of course, to the ‘Famous Well Hung Donegal Steaks’ that make this a serious destination for beef eaters from all over Ireland when visiting the north-west.
 “All meats arrive whole and dry age in-house for up to 28 days; we use only select Donegal pasture-grazed beef.”
 Needless to say the steak menu is quite something, offering a wide range of cuts, weights, sauces and dressings – and great value for money too, notably for the 8oz rump steak, which is a sure-fire winner at only €12.
 And yes, it is meltingly tender and full of flavour - well worth a special journey.